This is the latest installment of our “Ask Wealthsimple” series, where our financial guru Dave Nugent helps you navigate the world of investing.

 We do something called dividend reinvestment, which means we put your dividends right back to work for you so they can earn even more money without you having to make a decision or lift a finger.

 But what if I need help figuring out how much to invest?
 Or how much risk I should take on?
 What if I need some advice that doesn't come from a really pretty app?
 Do you guys make me talk to a robot?

 I feel like you're giving me softballs here, Andrew.
 Yes, with that fee, you get unfettered, free, all-you-like telephone advice from our team of Investment Advisers.
 Each member of that team is registered as an Investment Adviser — that means they have a certification in giving the kinds of advice they'll be giving.
 And all our Advisers have backgrounds managing the investments of high net worth clients.
 They have the kind of vast financial planning experience to ensure our clients are set up with portfolios aligned to their goals, and know all the totally-legal tricks to make sure you’re not paying a penny more than you need to be in taxes.

 And they're also very nice and friendly and don't use language only accountants understand.

 But wait.
 If those other guys charge 1% or more, don't they more than make up for it with higher returns?

 No. A lot of the places with "higher returns" use what are called actively managed funds — like mutual funds.
 Active funds have historically failed to outperform the broader market.
 Over the past decade, the returns on 83% of actively managed funds in the US have failed to beat the broader market.
 That's a failure of such proportions that Warren Buffett recently lamented that investors who decided to use active funds have essentially flushed $100 billion in fees down the toilet in the past ten years.
-That's why we use exchange traded funds, or ETFs, which are part of our philosophy of passive investing.
+That's why we use passive funds, which are part of our philosophy of passive investing.